um-dsp/PRICURE/README.md

 # PRICURE
 PRICURE: Privacy-Preserving Collaborative Inference in a Multi-Party Setting

-This is sample code for one of the datasets used in our paper: Ismat Jarin, Birhanu Eshete.
-PRICURE: Privacy-Preserving Collaborative Inference in a Multi-Party Setting.
+This is the accompanying code for our paper: Ismat Jarin, Birhanu Eshete. *PRICURE: Privacy-Preserving Collaborative Inference in a Multi-Party Setting*.
 In 7th ACM International Workshop on Security and Privacy Analytics (IWSPA'21) co-located with ACM CODASPY'21.

+The code in Hospital_Stays_SMPC_DP_upload.ipynb is for the MIMC medical dataset.
+The same code can be re-purposed for MNIST, Fashin-MNIST, and IDC datasets.

 # How to reproduce the experiment:
-Everything you need is in the notebook:
+Everything you need is in the notebook: Hospital_Stays_SMPC_DP_upload.ipynb

 # Contact:
 Ismat Jarin: ijarin@umich.edu